DAFoam/DAFoam.github.io/pages/mydoc/mydoc_get_started_windows.md

 folder: mydoc
 ---

-First open the `Prompt Command` terminal, then go to a tutorial folder.
-For example, if you download and extract the tutorial files to the `Downloads` foler and want to run the NACA0012 airfoil case with incompressible flow conditions, use this command:
+First open the **Prompt Command** terminal, then go to a tutorial folder.
+For example, if you download and extract the tutorial files to the Downloads folder and want to run the NACA0012 airfoil case with incompressible flow conditions, use this command:

 <pre>
 cd Downloads/tutorials-master/NACA0012_Airfoil/incompressible